aarassen/jmp-int3RN415/_posts/2022-04-26-my first post.md

-line 10 : after \<f\> so it find a value 64bit in lenght pointed by rsi and put in rax after that  increment or decrement  rsi by 8  (check DF flag ;)
+line 10 : after \<f\> so it find a value 64bit in lenght pointed by rsi and put it in rax after that  increment or decrement  rsi by 8  (check DF flag ;)

 line 12 :then divide rax by the value in rbx (dont forgot that rdx is 0) and result saved in rax